sentenial/developer-docs/pages/prodOpenBanking/ob_refundpayment.md

 {% include note.html content="Depending on the payment scheme you are using, refunded payments may be credited to the PSU on the following business day e.g. for SEPA CTs or funds may be credited in a matter of seconds via the SEPA CT Instant Scheme or via Faster Payments for GBP payments." %}

+## Remittance Information

+When providing remittance information, `remittanceInformation.reference`, in GBP payments, note that:

+* A maximum of 18 characters are allowed.
+* The text used must conform to the following regular expression: `^[a-zA-Z0-9\- ,.]*$`

 ## Refund for Non-Nuapay-Account Owners